 - During the summer ONLY, you may park in the Eanes parking lot.
 There is a walk-out gate near the library that you can use for easy access to the library.

 - Parking is available along Pinnacle Road after 10:00am.

 - Do not park in the Staff Parking Log or block the drive to the Staff Lot.

 - Do not park along Silver Hill Rd between 11am and 2 pm.
 Parking tickets are issued during that time.

 Space in the foyer of both Westbank and Laura’s Library has been set aside for community displays.
 The Community News Bulletin Board may be used to advertise events, sales, and other community news and is limited to a single flyer.
-All items must be signed and dated by the Circulation Desk Coordinator.
+All items must be signed and dated by desk staff.

 Any circumstances not covered in the above rules and policies will be resolved by discussion with the Library Director/Associate Director and/or Programs Librarian.